Javascript is required

 Scope

 The International Journal of Energy Production and Management (IJEPM) encompasses a wide spectrum of topics addressing the science, technology, and management of energy systems.
-The journal invites high-quality contributions that propose innovative approaches to energy generation, efficient utilization, environmental stewardship, and the transition toward sustainable energy futures.
+The journal invites high-quality contributions that propose innovative approaches to energy generation, efficient utilisation, environmental stewardship, and the transition toward sustainable energy futures.
 Topics of interest include, but are not limited to, the following thematic areas:

 • Energy Management and Policy